The most direct cause of customer loyalty

-At Propel, we’re experts in customer loyalty and retention, helping brands not only understand what drives loyalty but also how to implement it for lasting success.
+At Propel, we’re helping brands not only understand what drives loyalty but also how to implement it for lasting success.

 Let’s break down the key causes of customer loyalty that you need to know.